Casirivimab Solution for injection

 Learn more about Elsevier’s Drug Patient Education today!
 Empower and engage your patients to use medication safely.

 CASIRIVIMAB (ka SIR iv' i mab) is a monoclonal antibody.
 It is used with another monoclonal antibody to treat COVID-19 in patients who are not hospitalized.
 It is also used to reduce the risk of getting COVID-19.
 It is for patients at risk of getting severe symptoms of COVID-19.
 It may decrease the risk of developing severe symptoms of COVID-19.
 It may also decrease the chance of going to the hospital.
-This medicine is not approved by the FDA.
-The FDA has authorized emergency use of this medicine during the COVID-19 pandemic.
+This medication is no longer approved for use by the FDA.

 This drug is for infusion into a vein or injected under the skin.
 It is given by a health care provider in a clinic setting.